Lil Pump: Early life

-Gazzy Garcia was born on August 17, 2000, in Miami, Florida.
-In a 2018 interview with J. Cole, Garcia stated that his parents are from Colombia and divorced when he was six years old.
+Gazzy Fabio Garcia was born on August 17, 2000, in Miami, Florida.
+In a 2018 interview with J. Cole, Garcia stated that his parents are from Colombia and divorced when he was 6 years old.

-When Garcia was thirteen years old, his cousin, Lil Ominous, introduced him to Omar Pineiro, better known as Smokepurpp; the two eventually became collaborators.
+When Garcia was 13 years old, his cousin, Lil Ominous, introduced him to Omar Pineiro, better known as Smokepurpp; the two eventually became collaborators.
 Garcia and Pineiro were expelled from multiple district schools.
 Garcia, thereafter, enrolled in an opportunity high school but was expelled in the tenth grade for fighting and inciting a riot.

 Career

-Career beginnings (2016)
+Career beginnings, rising popularity, and Lil Pump (2015–2017)

 Garcia's rap career began when Smokepurpp produced a track and asked him to freestyle over it.
 The single produced was independently released in 2016 on the music streaming website SoundCloud, as his debut single, "Lil Pump".
 Garcia quickly followed the song with singles "Elementary", "Ignorant", "Gang Shit", and "Drum$tick", each garnering over three million streams.
 The success of his tracks on SoundCloud earned him recognition among the South Florida underground rap scene, in a style known as "SoundCloud rap".
 He co-headlined the No Jumper tour in 2016, and also performed at the Rolling Loud Festival.

-Rising popularity and Lil Pump (2017)
+While rising in popularity and releasing underground hits, Pump would also meet other rappers like XXXTentacion, Ski Mask the Slump God, Fat Nick and Pouya.

 Garcia began gaining attention in 2017 by releasing the singles "D Rose" and "Boss", which were major hits on SoundCloud, collecting a combined 70 million streams.
 The popularity of "D Rose" led to a music video being produced by Chicago-based director Cole Bennett, also known as Lyrical Lemonade.
 On June 9, 2017, Garcia signed a record deal with Tha Lights Global and Warner Records, just two months before his seventeenth birthday.
 However, in January 2018, his contract with Warner Bros.
 Records was voided because he had been a minor at the time of signing.

-In July 2017, Garcia announced through Twitter that his debut album was in the works and would be released in August.
+In July 2017, Garcia announced on Twitter that his debut mixtape was in the works and would be released in August.
 However, the album was not released in August and was pushed back.
 He instead released the song "Gucci Gang", which became his first Billboard Hot 100 entry, peaking at number three on November 8, 2017.
 The song was certified gold and platinum by the Recording Industry Association of America on January 11, 2018, and as of July 31, 2018, is certified triple platinum.

-At age 17, Garcia rose to fame after he released his debut commercial studio album, Lil Pump (released October 6, 2017), featuring Smokepurpp, Gucci Mane, Lil Yachty, Chief Keef, Rick Ross, and 2 Chainz.
+At age 17, Garcia rose to fame after he released his debut studio album, Lil Pump (released October 6, 2017), featuring Smokepurpp, Gucci Mane, Lil Yachty, Chief Keef, Rick Ross, and 2 Chainz.